We offer affordable, low-cost counselling mental health care in Melbourne.

 Our current fees are set well below the fee that the Australian Psychological Society (APS) recommends.
 The fees for each of our psychologists vary, so please contact us by phone to discuss our current fee schedule.

 The Medicare rebate is usually $87.45 per session (may be more if you have reached the Medicare Safety Net).

-If you bring your Medicare card and a valid GP referral, we will process your Medicare claim for you within 24-48 hours of your consultation.
+If have a Medicare card and a valid GP referral, we will process your Medicare claim for you within 24-48 hours of your consultation.